First things first!

 In the Bible, a new believer is compared to a newborn baby who has to feed on God’s Word, the Holy Scriptures.
 The Bible is God’s inspired Word and is therefore regarded as the final authority in all matters related to faith and actions of Christians.

 Please get yourself a copy of the Bible and read it regularly.
 You could start with one of the Gospels - Matthew, Mark, Luke or John - in the New Testament.
-Regular reading and reflection of the holy Scriptures is like looking at ourselves in a mirror.
+Regular reading and reflection on the holy Scriptures is like looking at ourselves in a mirror.
 It will instruct us and influence our choices.
 It will keep us from sin and help us to understand the perfect will of God.

 Christians, from the first century, have maintained the practice of coming together several times a week.
 We meet in homes, prayer halls, and designated buildings referred to as ‘Church’ buildings.
 Often, we share a meal.
-There are Christians who meet regularly in prisons, battlefields, hospitals, city parks, forests and even caves!
+There are Christians who meet regularly in prisons, battlefields, hospitals, city parks, forests, and even in caves!

 Why does the Bible require Christians to be faithful in attending meetings?
 It is primarily for mutual encouragement.
 Like hot coals that stay red hot as long as they are together, Christians tend to remain vibrant in their faith when they receive mutual encouragement.
 Secondly, fellowship is for causing mutual spiritual growth.
 Each Christian is differently gifted.
 When they come together, they contribute to the spiritual upliftment of one another.
 Finally, fellowship provides opportunities to show mutual care.
 Sickness, poverty, disabilities of various kinds and bereavement plague everyone from time to time.
 We need to provide tangible care and love to one another.